google/youtube-8m/README.md

 ### Using GPUs

-It's possible to use one or more GPUs to accelerate your computations.
-Depending on the relative speeds of your installed GPU and CPU, you can expect up to a 5x improvement in training speeds from using one GPU.
-First, you need to have a version of Tensorflow installed which has GPU support.
-You can verify that Tensorflow is able to see your GPU by running
+If your Tensorflow installation has GPU support, this code will make use of all of your compatible GPUs.
+You can verify your installation by running

 ```
 python -c 'import tensorflow as tf; tf.Session()'
 ```

-This will print out something like the following if Tensorflow is able to use your installed GPU:
+This will print out something like the following for each of your compatible GPUs.

 ```
 I tensorflow/core/common_runtime/gpu/gpu_init.cc:102] Found device 0 with properties: